COVID-19 Free Testing Events

 - Learn more about antibody testing from the CDC.

-- If you think you have been exposed to COVID-19 and are not able to get tested, inform your close contacts and continue to follow preventive measures recommend by the Centers for Disease Control, such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people.
+- If you think you have been exposed to COVID-19 and are not able to get tested, inform your close contacts and continue to follow preventive measures recommend by the Centers for Disease Control and Prevention (CDC), such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people.

 Will the Health Department contact me if I get a positive COVID-19 test?

-- If you test positive for COVID, you may be contacted by a Loudoun County Health Department Case Investigator (usually by phone) for a voluntary and confidential conversation.
+- If you test positive for COVID-19 as a result of a county-sponsored event or other testing event where results are sent to a lab, you may be contacted by a Loudoun County Health Department Case Investigator (usually by phone) for a voluntary and confidential conversation.

 - The case investigator will ask you some questions to understand more about you and your illness.
 The interviewer will work with you to create a list of all of the people you may have had close contact with while you were sick, and right before you felt sick.
 This process helps to find people who may have been exposed to COVID-19.